 If you need to clear a site first, you will need planning permission if you are proposing to:

-- Make or widen an access onto a public road, or
+· Make or widen access onto a public road, or

-- Demolish a building in a terrace, or a building that is attached to another building in separate ownership.
+· Demolish a building on a terrace or a building that is attached to another building in separate ownership.

 Planning permission is something not to be feared or ignored.
-An Architect can achieve your dream home and in order to do this a project will require planning permission.
-There are 3 types of planning permission: permission, outline permission and permission consequent on outline permission.
+As an Architect can achieve your dream home and in order to do this a project will require planning permission.
+There are 3 types of planning permission: permission, outline permission, and permission consequent on outline permission.
 The most common type is permission, sometimes called full permission.
-However, if you want to see if the planning authority agrees in principle to you building a one off house on a particular site or building a large extension, you might apply for outline permission, which will require you to produce only the plans and particulars that are necessary to enable the planning authority to make a decision in relation to the siting, layout or other proposals for development.
+However, if you want to see if the planning authority agrees in principle to you building a house on a particular site or building a large extension, you might apply for outline permission, which will require you to produce only the plans and particulars that are necessary to enable the planning authority to make a decision in relation to the siting, layout or other proposals for development.
 If you get outline permission, you will have to submit detailed drawings and receive consequent permission before you start building work.
 Generally, outline permissions have a 3-year duration.
-Alternatively, with your Architect you can arrange a pre planning consultation to get some feedback on your project prior to lodging a full planning application.
+Alternatively, with your Architect, you can arrange a pre-planning consultation to get some feedback on your project prior to lodging a full planning application.

-If you are looking to build or start construction on your house you will need planning permission.
+If you are looking to build a house you will need planning permission.
 If you want to build any extension to the front or side of the existing house you will also require planning permission.
-Any extension to the rear of a house with a floor area greater than 40 square meters will also require permission, however single storey extensions to the rear of the existing house may be exempt from planning permission once it is within 40 square meters and or the rear garden is at least 25 square metres in size, when this work is complete.
+Any extension to the rear of a house with a floor area greater than 40 square meters will also require permission, however single-story extensions to the rear of the existing house may be exempt from planning permission once it is within 40 square meters and or the rear garden is at least 25 square meters in size when this work is complete.